alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-02.md

 - Observe the failure

 During the experiment, were you able to order a pizza?
 If not, what could you do to make your application resiliant at the POD layer?

+## Success Criteria

+- Loaded Chaos Mesh on Cluster
+- Verify Pod Chaos restarted the application's AKS pod
+- Observe any failure in the pizaa application
+- Add Resliancy to your application
+- Re-run Chaos Experiment
+- Verify pizza application is avalable during pod restarts

 ## Tips